binkley/modern-java-practices/README.md

 [![issues](https://img.shields.io/github/issues/binkley/modern-java-practices.svg)](https://github.com/binkley/modern-java-practices/issues/)
 [![Public Domain](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-**Modern Java Build Practices** is an article on bootstrapping modern JVM-based projects with sample builds for Gradle and Maven, and focus on _hygiene_ and best practices.
+**Modern Java Build Practices** is an article on bootstrapping modern Java/JVM projects with sample builds for Gradle and Maven, and a focus on _hygiene_ and best practices.

 **NB** &mdash; This is a "work in progress".
 Much of it is bullet points,